Kalaitzo/FlyMonitoring/README.md

 </ul>

 <h2>Run the web application locally</h2>
-In order to run the code locally access to some environmental variables are needed.
+In order to run the code locally access to some environmental variables is needed.
 In case those variables are provided to you by us follow the steps bellow
 <h3>Install the source code</h3>
-You can install the source code with one of the following ways
+Some options to install the source code are:
 <ul>
     <li>
         Clone the repository by following the instructions on the